 "Miami is a fútbol town, and we have some of the most loyal, knowledgeable soccer fans in the nation,” says Flynn.
 “This is one of the country’s premier soccer teams, with an incredible coach, at the right time for soccer in Miami.
 When fans go to our games, they have so much fun, and it’s easy to see why.
 My favorite part about going to games is being able to interact with Miami’s incredible soccer community.”

 And speaking of a fan base, the soccer scene in Miami definitely has one.
 More than that, like any sports team with a large following, the Miami FC and its followers have become their own family.

 “The team is getting out there and earning it – both on the pitch and in the community.

 If you’ve been to a match, there’s a good chance you’ve even met CEO Sean Flynn at the tailgate,” says Corey.
 “Word is getting out that there is a real soccer organization with an ownership group, a front office and fans dedicated to our city.
 Get ready, Miami – soccer is here!”

 Miami FC began its inaugural season in the North American Soccer League (NASL) in April of 2016.
-Miami’s newest pro club will play its home games at FIU Stadium.
+Miami’s newest pro club will play its home games at Riccardo Silva Stadium at FIU.
 Miami also has two teams competing in the National Premier Soccer League (NPSL).
 The Miami Fusion play its home games at Ted Hendricks Stadium at Milander Park in Hialeah and Miami United plays at Flamingo Park on South Beach.

 For more information and to purchase tickets to a Miami FC match visit MiamiFC.com.